-As a freelancer, you experience types of stress that employees in the corporate world don't.
-You have the pressure of managing your own schedule and clients.
-You don't have a steady paycheck or benefits and it’s completely up to you to find sustainable work.
-On top of all this, you don't have any co-workers to commiserate with.
+As a freelancer, you experience levels of stress that employees in the corporate world don't.
+You have the pressure of managing your schedule and clients.
+You don't have a steady paycheck or benefits, and finding sustainable work is up to you.
+On top of all this, you don't have co-workers to communicate with.
 All these factors, including a heavy workload, may be causing you to feel chronic stress and anxiety about work.

 We've all heard it – burnout.
-If you think you may be suffering from it, don't worry you're not alone.
-A recent report by Gallup found that 76% of employees experience burnout on the job "sometimes”, and 28% experience burnout "very often" or "always”.
+If you think you may be suffering from burnout, don't worry; you're not alone.
+A recent report by Gallup found that 76% of employees experience burnout on the job "sometimes," and 28% experience burnout "very often" or "always."

 But how do you know if you're a victim of burnout and not regular stress?
 The World Health Organization defines burnout as:

 A syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions:

 - Increased mental distance from one’s job, feelings of negativism or cynicism related to one's job; and